 - In a place where all employees may view it,

 - For at least the time period from February 1 to April 30 of the year following the year summarized.

-, expanding the number of facilities subject to the OSHA 300 Log requirement in 29 CFR 1904.
+In late 2014, OSHA amended its injury and illness recordkeeping and reporting rules, expanding the number of facilities subject to the OSHA 300 Log requirement in 29 CFR 1904.

 Accurate and timely OSHA recordkeeping and reporting is a crucial responsibility, now more than ever.
 In 2015, OSHA proposed clarifications to 29 CFR 1904 regarding employers who fail to make and maintain accurate records of recordable injuries and illnesses.

 The Agency made it clear that failure to report an injury or illness is an "ongoing" violation—meaning it's subject to fines for each day the employer fails to record the incident.
 This clarification means the six-month statute of limitations effectively doesn't apply to these violations.